Top Ten Books for Early Spring!

 3 | The Beautiful Ones by Silvia Moreno-Garcia

 Silvia Moreno-Garcia is a queen and has a reserved spot on all my top ten lists, but The Beautiful Ones — and its gorgeous, newly-revamped cover — is especially fitting this time around.
 The “novel of manners and romance” (as Garcia herself characterizes it) follows telekinetic gentry in the fictional French city of Loisail, as they court and plot during the spring social season.
-It’s like Austen and Bronte, flirting with magic.
+It’s like Austen, flirting with magic.

 4 | Emma by Jane Austen